fattjake/inspirationTalk/Inspiration.md

 ![fit](inspiration-images/capsize-184167_1280.jpg)

-^After all, there are tons of risks in any journey – our ship could sink, we might not know the first thing about sailing, or we could come across some unfriendly natives.
+^ After all, there are tons of risks in any journey – our ship could sink, we might not know the first thing about sailing, or we could come across some unfriendly natives.

 ^ But, the trickiest part of life is that we don’t know what we don’t know.
 We can’t measure the value of the experiences we haven’t had yet.